azsk/ADOScanner-docs/03-Addressing  control failures/README.md

 [Back to top...](README.md#contents)

 ----------------------------------------------
-## Approved Exception
+## By design and Approved Exception
-The approved exception feature empowers users to support attestation scenarios where valid approved exception id is required to attest the controls.
+The exception feature empowers users to support attestation scenarios where valid exception/attestation id is required to attest the controls.
 This exception id can be generated as a part of bussiness process and can be used to track the approval and justification of the attestation.

 For e.g., to attest organization controls using approved exception, run the command below:
 ```PowerShell